 - Peel the loose outer papery skins and the hard membrane.
 Cut the small hard root end off.

-- To Chop: Pile the peeled garlic cloves together, hold with one hand and chop with the other hand using a sharp kitchen knife.
+- To Chop Garlic: Pile the peeled garlic cloves together, hold with one hand and chop with the other hand using a sharp kitchen knife.

-- To Press: peel the garlic, place one clove in the garlic press and squeeze the handles together.
+- To Press Garlic: peel the garlic, place one clove in the garlic press and squeeze the handles together.
 Cut the pressed garlic off with a knife.

-- To microplane/grate: peel the garlic.
+- To microplane/grate Garlic: peel the garlic.
 Carefully rub one clove at a time across the microplane or smallest opening of a grater.

 Storing Tahini Paste and Tahini Sauce

 Tahini paste typically is sold in large tubs.
-Because it's made of sesame seeds that are ground into a paste, it settles - the solids and liquids separate just like natural peanut butter.
-When you open a fresh tub, you'll need to give it a stir until it comes back together.
+It's made of sesame seeds that are ground into a paste and like natural peanut butter, the solids and liquids separate.
+When you open a fresh tub, give it a stir until it comes back together.

-Once the tahini paste has been opened, store it in the fridge.
+Once the jar of tahini paste is open, store it in the fridge.

 Store the tahini sauce in a jar in the fridge for a week to ten days.
-Which is perfect for a meal prep sauce, dip, dressing!
+Which is perfect for a meal prep!

-Sweet and Spicy Tahini Sauce - family obsession!!!!
+- Sweet and Spicy Tahini Sauce (impossible to resist)

 Rate this recipe!